ivtcycle/Collection-of-VapourSynth-Scripts/README.md

 # Collection-of-VapourSynth-Scripts
-My own collection of VapourSynth scripts I've written
+My own collection of VapourSynth scripts I've written and used over the years